tsunami416604/azure-docs.hu-hu/articles/storage/common/storage-redundancy-lrs.md

 ---
-title: Az alacsony költségű redundancia az Azure Storage helyileg redundáns tárolás (LRS) |} Microsoft Docs
+title: Locally-redundant storage (LRS) for low-cost redundancy in Azure Storage | Microsoft Docs
-description: Alapértelmezés szerint új Azure storage-fiókok helyileg redundáns tárolás (LRS) replikáláshoz használni.
-LRS a legkisebb költségű beállítás a replikáció.
-Megvédi az adatközpontban, a hardver meghibásodása ellen, de nem a datacenter szintű vészhelyzetek ellen.
+description: By default, new Azure storage accounts use locally-redundant storage (LRS) for replication.
+LRS is the least expensive option for replication.
+It protects against hardware failures in the datacenter, but not against datacenter-level disasters.
 services: storage
 author: tolandmike
 manager: jeconnoc